Internal Bousfield Localizations: The cardinal in the proof of Prop. 4.5.1

 \subsection{Compactness of the domains of $I$}

-$\DCop$ is a cellular model category, in particular cofibrantly generated, and let $I$ denotes its set of generating cofibrations.
+$\DCop$ is a cellular model category, in particular cofibrantly generated, and let $I$ denote its set of generating cofibrations.
 Let $\eta$, as in \cite{Hi}, be a cardinal such that the domains of elements of $I$ are $\eta$-compact.\\